Welt brush, shoe brush (light and dark), cloth or applicator brush, cream, wax (based on natural ingredients), and water.

-Between the leather upper and leather lining at the heel, there is a heel counter.
-The heel counter is designed to cup the heel of your foot, and it prevents your heel from lifting out of the shoe while you walk.
+Between the leather upper and leather lining, at the heel, there is a heel counter designed to cup the heel of your foot.
+It prevents your heels from lifting while you walk.
 In order not to damage the heel counter and top line of your shoes, using a shoehorn is a must.
-Place the shoehorn against the counter of the shoe, insert the tip of your foot into the shoe, and slide your heel down against the shoehorn.

 Natural, untreated wooden shoetrees are the single most important item to keep help your shoes maintain their original shape.
 Immediately after wear, the trees absorb the excess moisture inside the shoe, helping the shoes to dry from the inside out.
 Other than this, wooden shoetrees straighten out the insole, outsole and leather upper, preventing it from cracks and creasing.